Checking your cooling system for engine coolant leaks, is easier than you think.

 The source may be:

-- Blown head gasket leaking externally.
+- Blown head gasket, that is leaking externally

 The source of internal leaks, could be the fault of: